Given their unpredictable nature, taking funny animal pictures seems almost impossible to master.

 When Petr Sochman took this photo, the rose-ringed parakeets were cleaning each other’s beak with their feet.
 But this moment looked like as if one of them was stopping the other from talking too much.

-13. Not in Front of the Neighbours, Tom!
+13. Not in Front of the Neighbors, Tom!

 The photo by Megan Lorenz is one of the cheekier finalists in the Comedy Wildlife Photography Awards 2020.